-Indonesia, traditionally the large ASEAN country most exposed to potential external shocks, is now benefiting from a commodity boom that has propped up its external revenues, despite low tourism figures.
-High prices for coal, gas and palm oil are being particularly supportive for Indonesia.
-In fact, the country is expected to run a current account surplus of about 4.5% of GDP this year, after breaking nine consecutive years of deficits last year.
-However, the surplus is not expected to last more than a couple of years, as both more momentum for the economic reopening and the delivery of a sizable pipeline of capital expenditure projects will require more imports.
-Indonesian official FX reserves amount to USD 132 Bn, covering 111% of the IMF reserve adequacy metric.
+Indonesia, traditionally the large ASEAN country most exposed to potential external shocks, is now back to a current account deficit position.
+This comes after a short hiatus benefiting from a commodity boom that has propped up its external revenues, due to high prices for coal, gas and palm oil.
+In fact, the country is now expected to run a current account deficit of about 1% of GDP this year.
+The deficit is expected to last for longer, as the delivery of a sizable pipeline of capital expenditure projects will require more imports.
+Indonesian official FX reserves amount to USD 136 Bn, covering 112% of the IMF reserve adequacy metric.

 All in all, large ASEAN economies are relatively resilient to sudden changes in risk sentiment and capital flows.
-Such resilience is a major source of support in a context of higher uncertainty associated with global financial tightening and geopolitical conflicts.
+Such resilience is a major source of support in a context of higher uncertainty associated with global monetary conditions and regional FX volatility.